CDCR & Lester Jones Tube Surgery

 - Rinse out your nose four times a day using NeilMed Sinurinse starting the day after surgery.

-You can order the Neilmed Sinurinse 100 refill mixture sachets and the sinurinse kit from our clinic Face & Eye in Manchester or online from the clinic’s online shop at (www.faceandeyeshop.co.uk) so that this is available to you prior to your elective surgery.
+You can obtain the Neilmed Sinurinse 100 refill mixture sachets and the sinurinse kit from our clinic Face & Eye in Manchester so that this is available to you prior to your elective surgery.

 This frequent nasal douching is essential to the success of your surgery.
 Please follow the instructions provided with the Sinurinse kit.